 Nora Jones is a skilled trial attorney specializing in probate and trust litigation, elder law, guardianships and conservatorships, and estate and trust administration.
 A recognized leader in the elder law community, Nora blends compassion and strength to resolve matters with her clients’ best interests at heart.
 Nora recognizes that issues in this area of law sometimes require outside the box strategies and multi-faceted solutions and employs a holistic approach to her cases to achieve client goals.

-Nora is recognized by the Arizona Board of Legal Specialization as a Certified Specialist in estates and trusts, a distinguished honor reserved for lawyers who have substantial experience, the respect of their peers, and demonstrated special knowledge, skills and proficiency in this area of law.
+Nora is board-certified as a specialist in estates and trusts by the State Bar of Arizona, a distinguished honor reserved for lawyers who have substantial experience, the respect of their peers, and demonstrated special knowledge, skills and proficiency in this area of law.
+Nora is frequently recognized as a Top Lawyer by Phoenix Magazine and a Rising Star by Super Lawyers and has been repeatedly honored for her vision, influence, and leadership in Elder Law by Arizona Business Leaders.
 In addition, Nora has an AV Preeminent Rating, the highest possible rating in both legal ability and ethical standards, by Martindale-Hubbell and has a Perfect 10 rating with AVVO.
-Nora has been repeatedly recognized as a Rising Star by Super Lawyers and honored for her vision, influence, and leadership in Elder Law by Arizona Business Leaders.
-Additionally, Nora and her team have been renowned as a top law firm for Trust and Estate Litigation by U.S. News & World Report.
-Nora is also an acting Judge Pro Tempore with the Superior Court of Maricopa County for the Probate Court division and serves on the Estate and Trust Advisory Commission for the State Bar of Arizona’s Board of Legal Specialization.
+Nora and her team are also renowned as a top law firm for Trust and Estate Litigation by U.S. News & World Report.
+Nora further serves as an acting Judge Pro Tempore with the Superior Court of Maricopa County for the Probate Court division and on the Estate and Trust Advisory Commission for the State Bar of Arizona’s Board of Legal Specialization.